mrzign/ESPbat/README.md

 Output modes: Current output 20mA/40mA (Typically ~2-3V)*

-Power In: 5V via USB Typ-A
+Power In: 3.5V-5.5V via USB Typ-A

-Sleep Current: ~7uA
+Sleep Current: ~7uA from VBUS

+Active current: WiFi ~80mA from VBUS + ~15mA when Light output is on.

+Battery/Powerbank duration will heavely depend on how often/long the light is on.
+Secondly how often the device interacts over wifi, and for how long.

 *) The output is designed to be a current output and not a voltage output.
 Hense, the light intensity of a LED is proportional to the current, not the voltage.